Samba school: Singer

 The singer, also known as the performer or puller is responsible for the professional performance of the samba-plot during the parade, and usually aided by a group of supporting singers.
 Using a microphone, and usually more powerful than the supporting singers, his voice stands out over the other members of the school, taking the lead on how fast the song is sung by the school's parade.

 The samba during the parade should not be interpreted by one or just a few people, but sung by the entire school: the music should only be "pulled" (initiated) by the minority group.
 Moreover, many believe that the handle would be a special category of performer, able not only to interpret a samba, but also encourage and arouse the audience.

 From the 1990s, Jamelão, the long time singer from the Mangueira school, criticized the traditional term, seeking to replace it with a new terminology: Interpreter/Singer of the Samba-Enredo.
 In the words of Jamelão, one who would handle "smoke pull, pull cart, pull-bag" (in original "puxa fuma fumo, puxa carro, puxa saco"; in Rio de Janeiro's giria, "smoke marijuana, steals vehicle, yes-man") which in his opinion, a derogatory term.
 From this, many commentators and TV stations began to replace the first by the second term, which however, still remains.

 Another controversy that is still common for interpreters is the question whether or not it is unethical for the official interpreter at a school to participate in the internal dispute of their own college.
 Some schools prohibit this, but release their professionals to participate in tryouts for other schools.

 Carnavalesco (Carnival Producer or production staff)

-This is the professional responsible for design and development of the plot to be submitted by a school of samba as well as the design, development and construction of floats and costumes related to the proposed plot.
-In some cases, the carnavalesco develops the plot from a topic proposed by the direction of the samba school.
+This is the professional responsible for design and development of the plot to be submitted by and for the school as well as the design, development and construction of floats and costumes related to the proposed plot.
+In some cases, the carnavalesco develops the plot from a topic proposed by the directorial team or director of the samba school.
 In others, he suggests the theme of an idea from its original.
 The carnavalesco is usually a single person, but the Beija-Flor school of Rio de Janeiro now use a team of carnavalescos.
 The carnavalescos may or may not be university-trained for the profession, and may even have a team of researchers working with them to develop the school's theme.
 Many have a strong carnaval connection or background in the visual arts, performing arts, theater or dance.